davirxavier/esp-config-page/README.md

 # ESP-CONFIG-PAGE

-Dynamic configuration web page for the ESP8266 and ESP32 boards using the arduino core.
+Dynamic and completely modular configuration web page for the ESP8266 and ESP32 boards using the arduino core.

 Features:
 - WiFi network management and automatic connection.